 - All sheep and goats must be identified within 9 months of birth or before they leave your holding, whichever is earlier.
-Please note that sheep and goats that are intensively kept (in other words, those that are kept for milking or that are normally housed overnight) must be identified within 6 months of birth. - All sheep and goats born or first identified after 31 December 2009 must be identified with two tags bearing the same number.
-For sheep, one of the identifiers must carry an electronic device (EID). - The action to take for animals born before 31 December 2009 is as follows: - If at least one green tag is in place no further action is needed unless the animal leaves your holding.
-An animal can stay on your holding for life with just one green tag; - All animals being moved off your holding must be upgraded before they move, to EID for sheep, or to two matching tags for goats. - You must replace any lost or illegible (unreadable) tag within 28 days of discovery. - When applying tags; upgrading older sheep to EID, or goats to double tags; and replacing lost tags, you must follow the detailed rules set out in Sections 3, 4 and 5 of the guidance booklet at https://www.daera-ni.gov.uk/articles/introduction- identification-registration-and-movement-animals.
+Please note that sheep and goats that are intensively kept (in other words, those that are kept for milking or that are normally housed overnight) must be identified within 6 months of birth. - All sheep and goats born or first identified after 31st December 2009 must be identified with two tags bearing the same number.
+For sheep, one of the identifiers must carry an electronic device (EID). - The action to take for animals born before 31st December 2009 is as follows: - If at least one green tag is in place no further action is needed unless the animal leaves your holding.
+An animal can stay on your holding for life with just one green tag; - All animals being moved off your holding must be upgraded before they move, to EID for sheep, or to two matching tags for goats. - You must replace any lost or illegible (unreadable) tag within 28 days of discovery. - When applying tags; upgrading older sheep to EID, or goats to double tags; and replacing lost tags, you must follow the detailed rules set out in Sections 3, 4 and 5 of the Guidance for Keepers on the Identification and Movement of Sheep and Goats booklet at Guidance for keepers on the identification and movement of sheep and goats | Department of Agriculture, Environment and Rural Affairs